Maiada-Ibrahim/reading-notes/read07.md

 # Programming with JavaScript
+## Control flow
+#### The control flow is the order in which the computer executes statements in a script.

+#### Code is run in order from the first line in the file to the last line, unless the computer runs across the (extremely frequent) structures that change the control flow, such as conditionals and loops.
 ## 1. Operators
 #### JavaScript has the following types of operators.
 This section describes the operators and contains information about operator precedence.